 The British school system … if you’re not good at certain things, basically it makes you feel very, very mediocre and very average.
 To suddenly be taken out of that and put into a world where A) I felt like I belonged and B) my insane energy levels that I had, particularly as a kid … were actually viewed as useful and people enjoyed that about me … it gave me a purpose and sense of belonging and confidence that I doubt I ever would’ve had, had I not gotten into it when I did.
 So I want to do it for the rest of my life.”

-Though he will always be our Harry, we certainly wish Dan the best in his future endeavors!
+Though he will always be our Harry, we certainly wish Daniel the best in his future endeavors!

-What new role have you enjoyed Dan in the most?
+What new role have you enjoyed Daniel in the most?
 Let us know in the comments!

 Thanks to Amy W. for the tip!